Skip to main content

 DMV serves nearly every Oregonian aged 16 and older

 • DMV has about the same number of employees as it did 20 years ago; meanwhile, Oregon’s population has grown by 23%.
-Our 59 offices collectively serve more than 2 million customer visits each year.
+Our 58 offices collectively serve more than 2 million customers each year.

-• The average call wait time so far in 2025 is 14 minutes.
-This is a significant increase compared to this time last year.
+• The average call wait time in 2025 was 12 minutes.
+This is a significant increase compared to wait times in 2024.

 • Increased field office wait times, and phone hold times are in large part attributed to the REAL ID surge.

 • Federal enforcement began May 7, 2025.
 Using dedicated funding, we spent the first half of 2025 educating Oregonians about REAL ID and its consequences.
-As anticipated, this lead to a surge of DMV customers.
-Between January and August, DMV issued more than twice the number of REAL IDs as in 2024.
+As anticipated, this lead to a surge of DMV customers: in 2025 DMV issued about 80% more REAL IDs than in 2024.

 DMV is taking steps to improve customer service though customer certainty

-• Piloting 5 offices that will be appointment-only or have appointment-only days of the week.
+• Piloting 5 offices that went to appointment-only full time or have appointment-only days of service each week.
 Offices with appointment days in the pilot:

 • Springfield and Junctions City: all days (Junction City open only Tues-Thurs)